hillerlab/GenomeAlignmentTools/README.md

 # Non-nested net filtering
 Before building a multiple alignment from the pairwise alignment nets, it is recommended to remove low-scoring alignment nets that are unlikely to represent real homologies.
-While the netFilter program [3] removes nets that do not satisfy the specified score and size criteria including all nested nets, NetFilterNonNested.perl applies a non-nested filtering procedure that considers and filters each net individually [1].
+While the netFilter program [3] removes nested nets in case their parent net does not satisfy the specified score and size criteria, NetFilterNonNested.perl applies a non-nested filtering procedure that considers and filters each net individually [1].
 This avoids removing nested nets that would satisfy the specified criteria, even if a parent net is removed.

 __Usage:__